Majunu

 Majunu is a 2001 Indian Tamil-language romantic thriller film directed by Ravichandran and produced by Sunanda Murali Manohar.
 The film stars Prashanth and Rinke Khanna with Sonu Sood, Raghuvaran, Rati Agnihotri and Vivek appearing in other pivotal roles.
 The film's score and soundtrack were composed by Harris Jayaraj, whilst Priyan handled the cinematography.
 The film was distributed by London-based Tamil Television channel – Cee I TV.
 The film was released on 14 December 2001 and performed well at the box office.
-The movie was dubbed into Telugu with the same name.
-Notably, this was the first and only Tamil of yesteryear/erstwhile actress, Rinke Khanna.
+Notably, this was the first and only Tamil film of Khanna and remains the only collaboration between music director Harris Jeyaraj and Prashanth.

 Plot

-Vasanth (Prashanth) is a post-graduate student and son of the wealthy MP Gajapathy (Raghuvaran).
-Gajapathy is a senior leader in a National religious and acts against inter-faith marriage.
-Vasanth lives a fun-filled life in Chennai, until he meets a girl (Rinke Khanna) when they both rush to save a baby who was about to fall in a railway track.
+Vasanth is a post-graduate student and son of the wealthy MP Gajapathy.
+Gajapathy is a senior leader in a religion based National party and acts against inter-faith marriage.
+Vasanth lives a fun-filled life in Chennai, until he meets a girl when they both rush to save a baby who was about to fall in a railway track.
 He develops an attraction for that girl and again meets her in his college.
-He learns that her name is Heena, a Bengali girl whose father was a tamilian, and she has come for an exchange program.
+He learns that her name is Heena, a Bengali girl whose father was a Tamilian, and she has come for an exchange program.
 Meanwhile, terrorists plot to kill MP Gajapathy in an explosion at a public gathering.
 Heena, who was on an education trip to Chennai, searched for some books in a bookshop.
 Since a book was not available that day she has to return to the shop.
 While leaving the shop a sound comes from her watch alarm in her bag, which she jokes is a bomb that will destroy everything in 2 km radius.
 The shopkeeper laughs at her joke.

 Heena returns to the shop, near where a public meeting is conducted.
 As planned by terrorists, a bomb explodes, but Gajapathy is only wounded.
 The shopkeeper immediately decides Heena is the terrorist because of the joke she made during her last visit.
 Also, the circumstantial evidence is against her.
 Hence, the police and Gajapathy's men search for her, but Heena escapes.
 Meanwhile, Vasanth hits one of the terrorists accidentally and finds bombs in his bags.
 He immediately chases the terrorist, but the terrorist kills himself using poison when the police catch him.

 Heena hides in a house that turns out to be the palatial house of Vasanth.
 Vasanth finds her in the backyard and takes her to his room.
 Heena denies the charge against her.
 Vasanth assures her that he believes her and he has to send her back to Kolkata.
 Vasanth helps her by keeping her in his room without the knowledge of his parents.
 Both develop an attraction for each other, but Vasanth is keen on sending her home.
-Heena finds out that he is the son of the man whom she is charged for attempted murder.
-Vasanth takes her to the railway station in the midst of a cyclone rain and sends her to her home in Kolkata.
+Heena finds out that he is the son of the man, whom she is charged for attempted murder.
+Vasanth takes her to the railway station in the midst of a cyclone and sends her to her home in Kolkata.